 Ever heard of Apache Iceberg?
 If you're into big data, you might want to pay attention.
 It's an open table format designed for large-scale data management, offering features such as ACID transactions, schema evolution, time travel, and much more.
 Originally created by Netflix and later donated to the Apache Software Foundation, Iceberg is growing rapidly and addressing the limitations of traditional data lakes.
 Snowflake recognized the potential of Iceberg and has integrated support for Apache Iceberg tables into their platform.
 Now, you can enjoy the flexibility of an open format combined with the performance and reliability of Snowflake.
 And guess what?
-Recently, Snowflake announced that Iceberg table support is now generally available (GA).
+Snowflake announced that Iceberg table support is now generally available (GA) in June 2024.

 What is Apache Iceberg?